Olave Sinclair: Foud of Shetland

 Sinclair was foud or foud depute, the office of foudry was a kind of bailiff or chamberlain of the Lordship of Shetland.
 He was sometimes called the "foud and chamberlain" or "Sheriff of Shetland".
 He presided over the Sheriff Court of Shetland held at Laxfirth (near Tingwall Airport) in March 1561.
 A letter in the Scots language confirming his appointment on 12 December 1561, calls him the "chamberlane and bailye of oure lordschip and landis of Yeitland, baith maineland and ilis".
 The word "foud" has a Danish or Norn origin, reflecting the history of the islands.

 As foud, Sinclair collected feudal rents in money and farm produce due to the Scottish crown and sent them to Edinburgh.
 Rents typically included dairy produce, and the butter, known as the "fat goods" was barrelled in Kirkwall on Orkney and shipped to Leith.
-The goods were sold by the queen's argentar Alexander Durham to contribute to the household expenses of Mary, Queen of Scots.
-Andrew Lamb of Leith and Southtyre was one of Sinclair's merchant contacts.
+The skipper Robert Boswell took empty barrels and salt to Kirkwall.
+The produce was sold by the queen's argentar Alexander Durham to contribute to the household expenses of Mary, Queen of Scots.
+The fat goods were accounted in a local measure called a lipsund.
+Sinclair's merchant network included William Mudie of Breckness, Chamberlain of Orkney, and Andrew Lamb of Leith and Southtyre.

 Orkney produce was recognised in Scottish court culture.
 In December 1566, during an entertainment written by George Buchanan for the baptism of James VI at Stirling Castle, Latin verses were sung by nymphs and satyrs in honour of the food and hosts, and characters represented the Orkney Islands.

 Sinclair was the proprietor of several farms.
 He obtained the south house of Reawick in Sandsting by exchange in 1544.
 In July 1558, Scottish ships from Aberdeen, the Meikle Swallow and Little Swallow, attacked an English fleet.
 The Scottish sailors took cattle and other goods belonging to Sinclair on Mousa.
 Sinclair claimed compensation from the owner Thomas Nicholson in the Edinburgh courts.